endoflife-date/endoflife.date/products/sourcegraph.md

 Sourcegraph is available in self-hosted and cloud editions.
 This page only tracks releases for the self-hosted offering.

-Looking at recent releases, it seems that only the latest version of each major release is supported.
+Looking at recent releases, it seems that only the latest release is supported.

 Sourcegraph provides [enterprise support](https://about.sourcegraph.com/contact/sales) with additional features for organizations.